 Even when businesses do not formally merge or acquire another business, they often partner up with one another to manufacture raw materials, enter a new market, or start an entirely new venture together.

 These strategic partnerships are made to benefit both businesses and thus require a lot of data sharing with each other.
-Using a virtual data room software can help tremendously in such situations, allowing sharing of information between firms and at the same time, keeping it safe and secure.
+Using virtual data room software can help tremendously in such situations, allowing sharing of information between firms and at the same time, keeping it safe and secure.

 4. Conducting Audits